Amazon reports strong 1Q results driven by its cloud-computing unit and Prime Video ad dollars

 Amazon has reported strong results for the first quarter

-NEW YORK -- Amazon on Tuesday reported strong results for the first quarter, driven by growth in its cloud-computing unit and a new surge of advertising dollars from its Prime Video streaming service.
+NEW YORK -- Amazon on Tuesday reported strong results for the first quarter, driven by growth in its cloud-computing unit and new advertising dollars from its Prime Video streaming service.

 The Seattle-based e-commerce giant said it brought in $143.31 billion in revenue in the first three months of this year, a 13% jump compared to the same period last year.
 Net income came out to $10.43 billion, or 98 cents per share.
 That soundly beat Wall Street analysts' expectations for 84 cents a share, according to FactSet.